-A section of the route at Roych Clough is adjacent to the South Pennine Moors Special Area of Conservation (SAC) and the Dark Peak Site of Special Scientific Interest (SSSI).
-Section 3 Woodland/Natural Zone is also at this location with the route westwards from this bordered to the north by Section 3 Moorland/Natural Zone.
+Approximately 1500m, half of the route, passes through the South Pennine Moors Special Area of Conservation (SAC), Peak District Moors Special Protection Area (SPA) and the Dark Peak Site of Special Scientific Interest (SSSI).
+A further 250m falls within Section 3 Moorland/Natural Zone.

-The South Pennine Moors SAC was designated for the presence of three internationally important habitats listed in Annex 1 of the European Habitats Directive 1992, two of which - European dry heaths and blanket bogs - lie adjacent to the route.
+The South Pennine Moors SAC was designated for the presence of three internationally important habitats listed in Annex 1 of the European Habitats Directive 1992, two of which - European dry heaths and blanket bogs - occur along the course of the route.

-The Peak District Moors SPA was designated for its internationally important populations of three bird species, including Golden Plover which are recorded within 500m of the route.
+The Peak District Moors SPA was designated for its internationally important populations of three bird species, including Golden Plover which are recorded within 200m of the route.

-The Dark Peak SSSI was designated for its complex of nationally important upland vegetation types and its nationally important moorland breeding bird assemblage.
-In addition to the bird species mentioned above, Curlew (amber list species of conservation concern, UK and local Biodiversity Action Plan species (BAP)) are recorded within 100m of the route.
-Skylark (red list, UK and local BAP) and meadow pipit are also recorded in the area.
+The Dark Peak SSSI was designated for its complex of nationally important upland vegetation types and its nationally important moorland breeding bird assemblage including Curlew (amber list species of conservation concern, UK and local Biodiversity Action Plan species (BAP)) and skylark (red list, UK and local BAP) are recorded in the area within 200m of the route.